NixOS/nix.dev/source/tutorials/nix-language.md

 In practice, `<nixpkgs>` points to the file system path of some revision of [`nixpkgs`][nixpkgs], the source repository of Nixpkgs.
 For example, `<nixpkgs/lib>` points to the subdirectory `lib` of that file system path.

-While you will see many such examples, we recommend to {ref}`avoid search paths <search-path>` in practice, as they are not fully reproducible.
+While you will see many such examples, we recommend to [avoid search paths](search-path) in practice, as they are not fully reproducible.

 [NIX_PATH]: https://nixos.org/manual/nix/unstable/command-ref/env-common.html?highlight=nix_path#env-NIX_PATH
 [nixpkgs]: https://github.com/NixOS/nixpkgs